Absence request notification logic

 - Set the permissions for the new role.
 We suggest you give turn off all permissions for this role except absence, set that to "write" permissions (the pen).

-- Assign this role to all managers that should receive leave application notifications when employees on level 5 apply for leave.
+- Assign this role to all managers that should receive absence request notifications when employees on level 5 apply for absence.

 Home unit tree